mickidum/acc_toolbar/readme.md

 </p>

 <p>
-Accessibility Toolbar Plugin is simple accessibility component without dependencies (clean javascript), including a variety of tools.
+Accessibility Toolbar Plugin is a simple accessibility component without dependencies (clean javascript), including a variety of tools.
 This component allows users with disabilities easy and convenient way to browse most websites.
 </p>

 <h2>Language Support</h2>
 <p>
 	Accessibility Toolbar Plugin may work with as many languages as you need.
-For now it support out of the box english by default, hebrew and russian.
-Plugin tries to detect current language in page by schema like "ru-RU", "he-IL" (Wordpress like CMS locales).
-If your website uses these locale schemas you need do nothing, otherwise you probably can force locale by adding property "forcelang" to additinal init (see below).
+For now, it supports out of the box English by default, Hebrew, and Russian.
+The plugin tries to detect current language in page by schema like "ru-RU", "he-IL" (Wordpress like CMS locales).
+If your website uses these locale schemas you need do nothing, otherwise, you probably can force locale by adding property "forcelang" to additional init (see below).
 You always can edit app/js/language.json file for adding or change language strings(see "For Developers" section below).
 </p>

 <h2>How to use Accessibility Toolbar <a href="http://webworks.ga/acc_toolbar">(acc toolbox)</a></h2>